 Employee Benefit Plans

-The Plan is 100% participant directed.
+The Plan is 100% participant-directed.
 Plan participants can fully diversify their portfolios by choosing from any or all investment fund choices in the Plan.
-Transfers in and out of investment funds, including the Paychex, Inc. Employee Stock Ownership Plan Stock Fund, are not restricted, except for certain restricted trading periods for individuals designated as insiders as specified in the Company’s Insider Trading Policy.
-The Company matching contribution, when in effect, follows the same fund elections as the employee compensation deferrals.
+Transfers in and out of investment funds, including the Paychex, Inc. Employee Stock Ownership Plan (“ESOP”) Stock Fund, are not restricted, with the exception of certain restricted trading periods for individuals designated as insiders as specified in the Company’s Insider Trading Policy.
+The Company match contribution, when in effect, follows the same fund elections as the employee compensation deferrals.

-Deferred compensation plans: The Company and certain subsidiaries offer non-qualified and unfunded deferred compensation plans to a select group of key employees, executive officers, and outside directors.
+Deferred compensation plans: The Company offers non-qualified and unfunded deferred compensation plans to a select group of key employees, executive officers, and outside directors.
 Eligible employees are provided with the opportunity to defer up to 50% of their annual base salary and bonus and outside directors may defer 100% of their Board cash compensation.
 Gains and losses are credited based on the participant’s election of a variety of investment choices.
 The Company does not match any participant deferral or guarantee its return.
 Distributions are paid at one of the following dates selected by the participant: the participant’s termination date, the date the participant retires from any active employment, or a designated specific date.
-The amounts accrued under these plans were $29.9 million and $32.6 million as of May 31, 2022 and 2021, respectively, and are reflected in other long-term liabilities on the accompanying Consolidated Balance Sheets.
+In fiscal 2009, participants were allowed to make a one-time election for a distribution under the Internal Revenue Service Section 409A transition rules.
+The amounts accrued under these plans were $9.2 million and $8.9 million as of May 31, 2012 and May 31, 2011, respectively, and are reflected in other long-term liabilities on the accompanying Consolidated Balance Sheets.